 Nipple friction during exercise

 “Jogger nipple” (or nipple fissure) is also a legit thing.
 Nipple fissures can also happen as a result of breastfeeding or chestfeeding.

 The best solution is to reduce the risk of friction.
 You can:

-Cranky nipples are often linked to skin conditions.
-One common culprit is dermatitis (AKA eczema).
+Cranky nipples are often linked to skin conditions in anyone with nipples.
+One common culprit is dermatitis (aka eczema).

 Dermatitis is pretty common (about 16.5 million peeps in the United States have it).
-It’s triggered when your skin’s immune cells overreact, creating inflammation.
-Dermatitis can also be set off by harsh soaps and fragrances.
+An overreaction in your skin’s immune cells triggers it, leading to inflammation.
+Harsh soaps and fragrances can also set it off.

 - pain or discomfort

 Causes of dermatitis that might affect your nipples

 The following might trigger dermatitis in areas that cause nipple pain: